gbif/hp-sanbi/home.md

 ---
 lang-ref: en-us
 layout: home
-title: The South African National Biodiversity Institute–Global Biodiversity Information Facility
+title: SANBI-GBIF
 description: SANBI-GBIF aims to support and grow a network of partners in biodiversity informatics through data mobilisation, capacity enhancement, publication and use.
 The Node provides access to biodiversity occurrence records published by South African Institutions. |

 background: /assets/images/20180114_tsitsikamma-res.jpg